What’s a Good SAT or ACT Score?

 This gives you a rough idea of what is average, above average, and stellar for test-takers.
 However, this is just the beginning.

-Look at the colleges you want to attend:
+2. Look at the colleges you want to attend.

 The key to setting your SAT and ACT goal score is to look at the colleges you are interested in.
-A good score is simply a score that is going to help you gain admission to the university you want to attend.
+A good score is simply a score that will help you gain admission to the university you want to attend.
 Do some research and find out the average SAT or ACT scores for that school.